It4innovations/hyperqueue/docs/deployment/server.md

 ```

 The server will quit when your SSH session ends, because it will receive a SIGHUP signal.
 You can use established Unix
-approaches to avoid this behaviour, for example prepending the command with [nohup](https://en.wikipedia.org/wiki/Nohup)
+approaches to avoid this behavior, for example prepending the command with [nohup](https://en.wikipedia.org/wiki/Nohup)
 or using a terminal multiplexer like [tmux](https://en.wikipedia.org/wiki/Tmux).

 ## Stopping server